‘Teen Mom OG’ Stars Catelynn Lowell, Tyler Baltierra, And Daughter Nova Finally Meet Carly Again

-Teen Mom OG stars Catelynn Lowell and Tyler Baltierra finally got to meet their first child Carly again after two long years.
+Teen Mom OG stars Catelynn Lowell and Tyler Baltierra finally got to see their first child, Carly, again after two long years.
 Their second daughter, Nova, was with them, and according to the gushing parents, the sisters were absolutely adorable together.

 Catelynn later gave an update on Twitter, describing the reunion as “awesome.”
-She wrote,

 “Today was awesome.. seeing my two Little’s play and have fun. all i know is she is beautiful, smart, sassy, and TALL! #blessed #Adoption.”